qjqqyy/pandoc-anywhere/README.md

 Markdown Scratchpad
 -------------------

-Basic markdown editor that uses API to auto-update, try it at <https://scratch.b0ss.net>.
+Basic markdown editor that uses API to auto-update, [try it](https://scratch.b0ss.net).
 There's also a less functional [no JS version](https://scratch.b0ss.net/nojs.pl) which defaults to `webtex`.